testcontainers/testcontainers-elixir/README.md

 For more detailed information about the API, different container configurations, and advanced usage scenarios, please refer to the [API documentation](https://hexdocs.pm/testcontainers/api-reference.html).

+## Windows support

+You can run on windows natively with elixir and erlang by enabling "Expose daemon on tcp://localhost:2375 without TLS" and then:

+`set DOCKER_HOST=tcp://localhost:2375`
+and
+`mix test`

+You can also use this library inside a devcontainer on Windows.
+This also requires exposing daemon without tls and then:

+`export DOCKER_HOST="tcp://$(awk '/^nameserver/{print $2; exit}' /etc/resolv.conf):2375"`
+and
+`mix test`

 ## Contributing

 We welcome your contributions!
 Please see our contributing guidelines (TBD) for more details on how to submit patches and the contribution workflow.